-Robin has offered numerous art and tai chi workshops for children and adults.
+Robin has offered numerous workshops for children and adults in art and tai chi.
 Please contact her to plan your next workshop or seminar.
-She is also available for speaking engagements and consulting..
+She is also available for speaking engagements and consulting.

 Robin Brooks was born in Newark, New Jersey.
-She graduated with honors from West Orange High School in West Orange, New Jersey and has always been active in her community, volunteering and donating time to causes she believes in.
+She graduated with honors from West Orange High School in West Orange, New Jersey and has always been active in her community, volunteering for causes that promote health, healing, and social and environmental justice.
 A resident of Maine since 1987, Robin lives in Topsham with her husband Jon Riggleman, a high school English teacher, and their cat Toshi.

 Parsons School of Design, New York , N.Y. – M.F.A., Painting, 1984